TheMarlboroMan/punge/README.md

 Once these paths are sorted out in the makefile, just run "make all".

 ## TODO and FIX.

-- Separate cpp files, do real makefile... it sucks since it's slower in the end.

 - Experiment with getch alternatives...
 - Fix borders.
 This is rather easy of course.